 Learn how to make snowflake printed tea towels using fabric paint and silkscreens.
 A fun and easy craft idea you can keep or give away!

 As some of you may remember way back in May and June, I was part of the Outdoor Extravaganza.
-I had so much fun collaborating with a few of my blogger friends during the series that I decided to create something similar this fall, but with a new twist.
+I had so much fun collaborating with a few blogger friends during the series that I decided to create something similar this fall, but with a new twist.

 For the One Item Project Challenge, each blogger was given a specific craft supply to work with per week and had to create or decorate something with it.
-To kick off this 3-week series, we started with fabric paint.
+To kick off this 3-week series, we started with FABRIC PAINT.

 I have been wanting to try Martha Stewart’s fabric paint medium for a while now.
 It can be mixed with an array of colours of acrylic paint to make it soft and adhere to fabric, even through a delicate wash cycle.